Board of Governors' Excellence in Public Affairs Award 2024-25 Recipients

 Congratulations to the five recipients of the 2024-2025 Board of Governors’ Excellence in Public Affairs Award.
 Three faculty and two staff were chosen for their accomplishments in integrating the public affairs mission into their academic and on-campus professional work.
 The Governors recognized each awardee with a plaque and $1,500 internal funds to be used toward advancing their professional public affairs work and projects.

-Dr. David Cornelison is a rofessor of Physics, Astronomy and Materials Science in the College of Natural and Applied Sciences.
+Dr. David Cornelison is a professor of Physics, Astronomy and Materials Science in the College of Natural and Applied Sciences.
 David has applied the public affairs mission to many projects that combine his enthusiasm for physics and his commitment to help students and the community.
 Whether co-creating the traveling demonstration van called “Phys Biz”, organizing Seuss Science days, or hosting the STEM-based KSMU radio show that covers science topics, he brings the world of science to students of all ages.

 Jennifer Johnston is the English Language Institute’s Director of Teacher training programs.
 Jennifer weaves the pillars of the public affairs mission throughout her work with ELI students and graduate teaching assistants by fostering an environment of cross-cultural understanding.
 She helps non-native English speakers learn the language and culture of their new home, but equally important, she works with domestic students and employees so they may better serve our international populations.
 Whether working on-campus or with Springfield area refugees through The Family Welcome Program, Jennifer weaves the public affairs pillars throughout her leadership to students, the campus and community.